DinaElkafrawy/T17-Sprint2/README.md

 ## About
-##### Git Repository for the SRS Document after meeting the client this repo will also contain our meetings log, team components and deadlines sheet.
+##### Git Repository for the User Stories and SRS Document after meeting the client this repo will also contain our meetings log, team components and deadlines sheet.

 ## Team Members